 Since cast iron and carbon steel are made with similar materials, the resulting cookware does need to be maintained the same way.
 Carbon steel pans often arrive with a rust-preventing finish that should be rinsed off before use.
 You will also need to regularly season your pan to maintain its nonstick surface, never use dish soap, and dry thoroughly after each use.

-If you’re ready to give carbon steel pans a try, here are the best carbon steel pans that will serve you well.
+If you’re ready to give them a try, here are the best carbon steel pans that will serve you well.

-If you’re concerned about the longevity of your cookware, De Buyer's hand-riveted carbon steel collection should last decades, and it offers a 2-year guarantee on all purchases.
+This does need to be hand-washed and quickly dried to avoid rust.
+If you’re concerned about the longevity of your cookware, de Buyer's hand-riveted carbon steel collection should last decades, and it offers a two-year guarantee on all purchases.

 Like the de Buyer, this pan comes with a beeswax coating and will need seasoning before use.